Our Story

 The Global Alliance Against Traffic in Women (GAATW) Canada was established in 1996 in Victoria, British Columbia.

-Since 1996, GAATW Canada has addressed trafficking issues and networked with women’s, 2SLGBTQAI+, sex work, and labour organizations locally and globally.
+Since 1996, GAATW Canada has addressed trafficking issues and networked with women’s, 2SLGBTQIA+, sex work, and labour organizations locally and globally.

-GAATW Canada is a member organization of GAATW, an alliance of over 105 non-governmental organizations worldwide, which include women’s rights, human rights, migrant rights, and anti-trafficking organizations, as well as self-organized groups of migrant workers, domestic workers, sex workers, and survivors of human trafficking.
+GAATW Canada is a member organization of GAATW, an alliance of over 105 non-governmental organizations worldwide.
+Alliance members include women’s rights, human rights, migrant rights, and anti-trafficking organizations, as well as self-organized groups of migrant workers, domestic workers, sex workers, and survivors of human trafficking.
 GAATW’s International Secretariat is located in Bangkok, Thailand.

 Closed